kaiaai/kaiaai_gazebo/README.md

 ## Navigate to a goal
 ```
 ros2 launch kaia_gazebo kaia_world.launch.py
-ros2 launch kaia_nav2 nav2.launch.py use_sim_time:=True map:=$HOME/my_map.yaml
+ros2 launch kaia_navigation nav2.launch.py use_sim_time:=True map:=$HOME/my_map.yaml
 ```
 - `nav2.launch.py` launches the navigation package and loads the map you created in the previous step
 - Before your bot can navigate, i.e. self-drive itself, to a destination of your choice, you must manually specify the approximate initial location of your bot.
     - Click the `2D Pose Estimate` button on the upper toolbar in Rviz
     - Click on the map at the location where your bot currently is.
 Hold your mouse button down and drag your mouse in the direction your bot is facing.
 Now you can release your mouse button.
 Rviz should show your bot's location on the map.
 - Specify where you would like your bot to navigate, i.e. the goal location